 TRIBE_DISABLE_PUE.
 Setting this to

-true will prevent your site for looking for the latest version of The Events Calendar when checking for normal updates to themes or plugins.
+true will prevent your site from looking for the latest version of The Events Calendar when checking for normal updates to themes or plugins.

 PUE update URL